AFLplusplus/AFLplusplus/README.md

-1. sometimes configure and build systems are fickle and do not like stderr output (and think this means a test failure) - which is something afl++ likes to do to show statistics.
-It is recommended to disable afl++ instrumentation reporting via `export AFL_QUIET=1`.
+1. sometimes configure and build systems are fickle and do not like stderr output (and think this means a test failure) - which is something AFL++ likes to do to show statistics.
+It is recommended to disable AFL++ instrumentation reporting via `export AFL_QUIET=1`.

 2. sometimes configure and build systems error on warnings - these should be disabled (e.g. `--disable-werror` for some configure scripts).

-3. in case the configure/build system complains about afl++'s compiler and aborts then set `export AFL_NOOPT=1` which will then just behave like the real compiler.
+3. in case the configure/build system complains about AFL++'s compiler and aborts then set `export AFL_NOOPT=1` which will then just behave like the real compiler.
 This option has to be unset again before building the target!